What is the Northeast

 The ASCE student symposia take place in the spring and include competitions, professional and personal development opportunities, networking, and of course fun, as a celebration of civil engineering and the ASCE community.

 The ASCE Northeast Region includes 25 universities from Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and Quebec.
-In 2025, the ASCE Northeast Student Symposium will be hosted at the University of Massachusetts Amherst, with nearly 300 students expected to attend!
+In 2026, the ASCE Northeast Student Symposium will be hosted at Roger Williams University!

 The ASCE Northeast Student Chapters are: